Samaritan's Purse: Facilities and fleets

 Previous aircraft include a Mitsubishi MU 2 purchased in the mid-1990s and a Learjet 45 bought in 2020 and sold in 2021 In addition it operated the last Douglas DC-8-72CF in the United States; it was configured to support up to 32 passengers and 10 cargo pallets.
 The aircraft was built in 1968 and began service for Finnair, then by the French Air Force beginning in 1985, then by charter airline Air Transport International before being registered to Samaritan's Purse in 2015.
 The aircraft recently flew missions an average of once per month.
-The aircraft was retired on November 14, 2025.
+The aircraft was retired on November 14, 2025, and was donated to Liberty University in Lynchburg, Virginia on December 7, 2025.

 The organization donated two Beechcraft King Air B200 aircraft in 2011 to a similar Micronesia-based organization.